azton/azton.github.io/_pages/index.markdown

 * The Phoenix Dataset: Primordial Star Formation in Cosmological Simulations

 ## Tools
 The tools of my trade.
-There's a lot of ways to accomplish astrophysics simulations and deep learning, these are just the ones I use.
+There's a lot of ways to accomplish my multi-disciplinary work, but these are the ones I've used and worked with most.
 * Simulations:
     * [Enzo](https://github.com/enzo-project/)
     * [Grackle](https://grackle.readthedocs.io/en/latest)